What Happened to Ginger Smith: Artistry

 Someone who lost their family.

-Someone recouping their soul through stored vibrations of art.
+Someone recouping their soul, hearing loss through stored vibrations of art.

 Someone only art and God can interpret, not you.